c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 and we told VIC that the Screen will be in ``$6000``.

-A useful trick to make the sprites look better is to "overlay" them: draw an standard sprite on top of anotehr standard/multi-color sprite.
+A useful trick to make the sprites look better is to "overlay" them: draw an standard sprite on top of another standard/multi-color sprite.
 This is how it works:

 .. figure:: https://lh3.googleusercontent.com/T1TmdjKnu_7BrDTvQr3L1Sre2jmwlM-KTsnBpCuEjK9g7esu5pQyd1gXsVoUOR2_L4w4jsZKX7w_RkhfgsCdztt1wWJbuu1zkJ9X8DpM7Xp8CxEJY_hX-YqFkdBxQDrxObXxi1Y
    :alt: overlay sprites

-   *Overlayed sprites*
+   *Overlaid sprites*

 Games like Bruce Lee (and hundreds of others) use it.
 The only drawback is that it uses 2 sprites instead of one.